SSM Health Care Corp. Settlement

 Q: Do I have a lawyer in the Action?

 The law firms of Keller Rohrback L.L.P., Kessler Topaz Meltzer & Check, LLP, Cohen Milstein Sellers & Toll PLLC, and Izard, Kindall & Raabe, LLP represent the Named Plaintiffs and the Settlement Class (“Settlement Class Counsel”).
 Keller Rohrback and Kessler Topaz have been appointed as Settlement Class Counsel Co-Chairs.
-You will not be charged directly by these lawyers.
-If you want to be represented by your own lawyer, you may hire one at your own expense.

 Q: How will the lawyers be paid?